DrewWarrenTIY-tiy/javascript-koans-1/HOMEWORKLOG.md

 koan 50: I plugged in 'sum' because the function to find it looked sound...
 I could have pulled it out and run it in console to get the number and plugged that in.
 I don't know if I missed the point of this one.

 koan 51: **I couldn't figure out  how to make the range function do both 3's and 5's.
 I could only get one or the other.
 How to do both?**

+koan 52-53:
+Could not figure out syntactically how to write the higher order functions to decipher through the products object.